Kezzryn/Advent-of-Code/Synacor Challenge/README.md

-I broke the op-codes into smaller methods of realated functionaly.
+I broke the op-codes into smaller methods of related functionality.
 Each block shared the same basic format, similar to the final form of the one below.
 ```csharp
 private void Op_Comparison(ushort instruction)
     {